-Please note: In the interest of the safety of our staff and our members during the Coronavirus outbreak all audits will be suspended until it is deemed safe to resume.
+Please note: In the interest of the safety of our staff and our members during the Coronavirus outbreak all audits will be conducted in a socially distant manner.

 Irish Grain Assurance Scheme (IGAS) is owned by the Cereal Association of Ireland (CAI) and operated by CropSure Ltd. The CAI is an umbrella group for all interested parties in the production, processing and marketing of grain in the Republic of Ireland.
 These parties include the Department of Agriculture and Food (DAF), Teagasc, Irish Grain and Feed Association and the Irish Farmers Association

 The Scheme is unique in Europe as the most comprehensive system of grain traceability with 90% of all traded grain in the country covered by the scheme.